 Young Augustin could be seen often in his youth playing on a baseball field close to Taftville’s Sacred Heart Church and just a short walk from the family home.
 Quickly he became one of the best young players in town.
 He played for the Taftville Knights of Columbus baseball club, the Taftville Athletic Association, and the Sacred Heart Young Men’s Association.
 His skills made him a local star.
 In 1926 he was named MVP of the Norwich Twilight League.
 It was said that once he hit a ball that crossed the fence at 317 feet but still was gaining altitude.
 After that, locals began to call him the French Canadian Babe Ruth, but it was Lefty that stuck as a nickname and with good reason: Dugas both batted and threw from the left.

 The Pirates gave Dugas a new contract after his late-season performance.
-On February 25, 1932, he left for Paso Robles, California, for spring training and played well enough to secure a reserve position on the team, when the first of three serious injuries that would plague his career occurred.
+On February 25, 1931, he left for Paso Robles, California, for spring training and played well enough to secure a reserve position on the team, when the first of three serious injuries that would plague his career occurred.
 Dugas was an aggressive player who liked to run hard to catch balls hit his way.
-On April 20, during a practice at Forbes Field the day before the Pirates’ home opener, he and shortstop Ben Sankey collided violently as they both tried to catch the same fly ball behind third base.
+On April 20 during a practice, he and shortstop Ben Sankey collided violently as they both tried to catch the same fly ball behind third base.
 Sankey was only stunned and recovered quickly.
 Dugas was not so lucky.
 He remained unconscious for several minutes, lost some teeth, and, most importantly, suffered a broken jaw.

 Given his statistics in Kansas City, Dugas was considered a great prospect in Pittsburgh, but the fact that he was a left-handed hitter was somewhat of a drawback.
 To become a regular with the Pirates, Dugas would have to do better than one of the Waner brothers, two left-handed hitters who both later were elected to the Hall of Fame.
 Dugas had perhaps a chance in left field but a team with three starting outfielders batting from the left is rare.
 The Pirates’ left fielder was the right-handed Adam Comorosky, who had been injured for much of 1931 and hit only .243 with 48 RBIs.
 Dugas’s chances of making it as a starter would have been better had he been right-handed.